 Anna Haensch

-AAAS Science & Technology Policy Fellow for Artificial Intelligence.
+AAAS Science & Technology Policy Fellow for Artificial Intelligence working in the office of U.S. Senator Elizabeth Warren.

 My Tufts email will remain active, but please excuse any delay in response.